VishnuRaman/rust-test-harness/README.md

 - **Tag-based Filtering**: Organize and filter tests by tags
 - **Test Timeouts**: Set maximum execution time for tests
 - **HTML Reports**: Generate beautiful, interactive test reports with automatic target folder organization
-- **Production Ready**: Fully tested framework with comprehensive error handling

 ## Quick Start

 ### Basic Usage (Rust-Style)

 Your test harness works exactly like Rust's built-in testing framework!
 You can use it in `mod tests` blocks and outside of `main()` functions.
-The framework is fully functional and production-ready:
+The framework is fully functional:

 ```rust
 use rust_test_harness::test_case;